huggingface/datasets/docs/source/process.rst

 Process multiple splits
 ^^^^^^^^^^^^^^^^^^^^^^^

-Many datasets have splits that we can process simultaneously with :func:`datasets.Dataset.map`.
+Many datasets have splits that we can process simultaneously with :func:`datasets.DatasetDict.map`.
 You can tokenize the ``sentence1`` field in the train and test split by:

     >>> from datasets import load_dataset
     >>>